Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have hit the over in nine of their last 10 games.
+- The Lakers have hit the over in eight of their past 10 outings.

-- Against the spread, Los Angeles has fared better when playing at home, covering 21 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.